-> Sealants
+Sealants

-- Covered for posterior teeth that have no restorations (includes preventive resin restorations) on the biting surface. - Covered every two years (from treatment date) per tooth.
+- Sealants are covered for posterior teeth that have no restorations (includes preventive resin restorations) on the biting surface. - Sealants are covered every two years from the treatment date per tooth.

-> Topical application of fluoride
+Topical application of fluoride

-- Fluoride treatments including fluoridated varnish. - Fluoride treatments are covered two times in a benefit period.
+• Fluoride treatments including fluoridated varnish are covered two times in a benefit period.